Major photocopier brands including Ricoh Xerox, Sharp and Canon

 With a faster copying speed, and dedicated copying functions like sorting, binding and stapling, stand-alone machines are of greater benefit to any company that is seeking to use a photocopier rather than relying on an external printing company.

-The major suppliers of photocopiers include Xerox, Sharp, Ricoh and Canon, and they all supply a full range of different types of photocopier.
-By getting more than one quote, from a few different suppliers, you will be able to get a good idea of the type of machines available in your price range.
+The major suppliers include Xerox, Sharp, Ricoh and Canon, and they all supply a full range of different types of photocopy machines.
+By getting more than one quote, from a few different suppliers, you will be able to get a good idea of prices within your budget.

-It is also possible to buy a second-hand photocopier, in which case it is worth checking on how old the machine is.
+It is also possible to buy second-hand, in which case it is worth checking on how old the machine is.
 Machines like photocopiers are usually expected to last around five years, anything older than this is probably not worth investing in.

 Buying a photocopier outright can be a significant outlay, which is why it is also possible to lease a machine.
 This works particularly well for many smaller companies that don’t want to have to take out a loan in order to be able to get a photocopier, and generally the leasing agreement will include a maintenance contract, plus there is often the possibility of upgrading to newer machines when they become available.

-The amount it costs to rent a photocopier depends on the machine.
+The amount it costs to rent depends on the machine.
 A small, low-volume machine can be rented for a few pounds each month, and large high-volume machines can cost a few hundred pounds each month.
 As always, the downside to renting a machine rather than buying one outright is that you can ending up paying more for it in the long run.
-You can find the best deal on renting a photocopier by getting competitive quotes from more than one supplier.
+You can find the best deal on renting by getting competitive quotes from more than one photocopier supplier.